onibrute/WoW-Mob-Recognition/README.md

 ## 🤝 Contributions

-Pull requests and forks are welcome for model improvement, dataset expansion, or adding real-time webcam detection.
+Pull requests and forks are welcome for model improvement, dataset expansion.

 If you like the project, consider starring it or sharing your results.